simple-roll/crypto-cashier/README.md

 **Important:** If you add your own addresses, please refrain from accepting payments to them manually, as this can conflict with customer payments and cause errors.

 ### Creating First Invoice
-Let's simulate a payment for a VPN service using USDT on the Ethereum chain.
+Let's simulate a payment for a VPN service using Ethereum.

 1. Replace YOUR_MERCHANT_UUID with your created merchant uuid, copy and paste URL to browser
 ```